smucclaw/eu-ai-act/act.md

 * *

-12. The Board shall be composed of one representative per Member State and of eight independent experts representing SMEs and start-ups, large enterprises, academia and civil society, in equal proportions of 2 members per category. tThe European Data Protection Supervisor shall participate as an observer.
+12. The Board shall be composed of one representative per Member State .
+The European Data Protection Supervisor shall participate as an observer.
 The Commission shall also attend the Board's meetings without taking part in the votes.

 Other national and Union authorities, bodies or experts may be invited to the meetings by the Board on a case by case basis, where the issues discussed are of relevance for them.

 2a.
 Each representative shall be designated by their Member State for a period of 3 years, renewable once.
-The eight independent experts referred to paragraph 2 shall be selected by the Member States national representatives in a fair and transparent selection process established in the Board\'s rules of procedure, for a period of 3 years, renewable once.

 2aa.
 Member States shall ensure that their representatives in the Board:

-i.  have the relevant competences and powers in their Member State so as to contribute actively to the achievement of the board's tasks referred to in Article 58;
+i.  have the relevant competences and powers in their Member State so as to

+contribute actively to the achievement of the board's tasks referred to in Article 58;

-ii. are designated as a single contact point vis-à-vis the Board and, where appropriate, taking into account Member States' needs, as a single contact point for stakeholders;
+ii. are designated as a single contact point vis-à-vis the Board and, where

+appropriate, taking into account Member States' needs, as a single contact point for stakeholders;

 iii. are empowered to facilitate consistency and coordination between national competent authorities in their Member State as regards the implementation of this Regulation, including through the collection of relevant data and information for the purpose of fulfilling their tasks on the Board.

 3. The designated representatives of the Member States shall adopt the Board's rules of procedure by a two-thirds majority .

-The rules of procedure shall, in particular, lay down procedures for the selection process for the eight independent experts referred to in paragraph 1, as well as the selection process, duration of mandate and specifications of the tasks of the Chair, the voting modalities, and the organisation of the Board's activities.
+The rules of procedure shall, in particular, lay down procedures for the selection process, duration of mandate and specifications of the tasks of the Chair, the voting modalities, and the organisation of the Board's activities.

-The Board may establish standing or temporary sub-groups as appropriate for the purpose of examining specific questions.
-Where appropriate, organisations representing the interests of the providers and users of AI systems, including SMEs and start-ups, as well as civil society organisations, representatives of affected persons, researchers, standardisation organisations, notified bodies, laboratories and testing and experimentation facilities may be invited to such sub-groups in the capacity of observers.
+The Board shall establish a standing subgroup serving as a platform for stakeholders to advise the Board on all issues related to the implementation of this Regulation, including on the preparation of implementing and delegated acts.
+To this purpose, organisations representing the interests of the providers and users of AI systems, including SMEs and start-ups, as well as civil society organisations, representatives of affected persons, researchers, standardisation organisations, notified bodies, laboratories and testing and experimentation facilities shall be invited to participate to this sub-group.

+The Board may establish other standing or temporary sub-groups as appropriate for the purpose of examining specific issues.
+Where appropriate, stakeholders referred to in the previous subparagraph may be invited to such sub-groups in the capacity of observers.

 3a.
 The Board shall be organised and operated so as to safeguard the objectivity and impartiality of its activities.